 Do you have a home office or a favorite cafe you work out of?
 Well if you’ve been sitting there too long, your mind can get fried.
 Soon your body will associate the fried mind with the space that you are in, and the frying gets triggered just by sitting in that same seat.

 Take yourself out of the situation.
-Yes, physically get yourself up and go to a new cafe.
+Yes, physically get yourself up and sit in a new spot.
 Give your eyes a different setting to look at.
-Find a different coffee shop or go to a different town.
 It’ll give you a boost of fresh inspiration and momentum to continue work.
-On top of that, the more time you spend locked up in your home office, the less time you are spending getting your face out there and meeting people who can help you with your business.

 2. Take a Break and Go Outside